microsoft/vscode-docs/docs/remote/containers.md

 * **macOS**:  [Docker Desktop](https://www.docker.com/products/docker-desktop) 2.0+.
 * **Linux**: [Docker CE/EE](https://docs.docker.com/install/#supported-platforms) 18.06+ and [Docker Compose](https://docs.docker.com/compose/install) 1.21+.
 (The Ubuntu snap package is not supported.)

-Note that the Docker demon/service does not need to be running locally if you are [using a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host).
-See the minimum requirements for [VS Code](/docs/supporting/requirements.md) for additional details.

 **Containers**: x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+, Alpine Linux based containers.

+Note that the Docker daemon/service does not need to be running locally if you are [using a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host).

 Other `glibc` based Linux containers may work if they have [needed prerequisites](/docs/remote/linux.md).